 The casino made a loss of $300,000 within the first week of operation.

-Siegel and his New York “partners” had invested $1 million in a property already under construction by Billy Wilkerson, owner of the Hollywood Reporter as well as some very popular nightclubs in the Sunset Strip.
+Siegel and his New York “partners” had invested $1 million in a property already under construction by Billy Wilkerson, owner of the Hollywood Reporter as well as some very popular nightclubs and real money casinos in the Sunset Strip.
 Wilkerson had wanted to recreate the Sunset Strip in Las Vegas, with a European style hotel with luxurious rooms, a spa, health club, showroom, golf course, nightclub and upscale restaurant.
 But he soon ran out of money due to the high cost of materials immediately after the war.

 Siegel, who held a large interest in the racing publication Trans America Wire, was drawn to Las Vegas in 1945 by his interest in legalized gambling and off-track betting.
 He purchased The El Cortez hotel for $600,000 and later sold it for a $166,000 profit.

 Siegel and his organized crime buddies used the profits to influence Wilkerson to accept new partners.
 Siegel took over the project and supervised the building, naming it after his girlfriend Virginia Hill, whose nickname was “The Flamingo” because of her red hair and long legs.